argosp/trialgraph/README.md

 WE DO NOT USE BABEL AND ES6 MODULES.
 USE REQUIRE AND MODULE.EXPORTS...
 ### Prerequisites

-Make sure to have docker installed on your machine
+Make sure to have a docker installed on your machine

 ```
 docker -v